percula/planter_blog/content/posts/what-s-wrong-with-my-plant.md

 ![Screenshot of a Note in Planter](/uploads/tomato-note-screenshot.jpg)

-Every garden has its problems, so don’t let them shake your gardening confidence.
+Every garden has its problems, but don’t let them shake your gardening confidence.
 Keep your garden going strong by keeping and eye out for trouble, and above all else keep on planting!

 {{ <affiliate> }}